 The Board reminds churches and presbyteries within the United States that the Form of Government (Chapter X. E. 11) requires a Call to have provisions for the church to make contributions to the General Synod in support of the ARP Retirement Plan.
 The Form of Government, Chapter X. E. 12, requires the plan to place a participant on Leave of Absence status if the terms of the Call with respect to Retirement Plan contributions are not being met.
 If a church or agency fails to make contributions for a period of one (1) year, notice will be given to the participant, to the Clerk of Session, to the Clerk of Presbytery, and to the Chairman of the Presbytery Committee/Commission on Minister and His Work.
-The failure to meet the terms of the Call within a one-year period from the date of notice will result in the placement of the participant on Leave of Absence status until the terms of the Call have been met.
-On Leave of Absence status, the participant does not accrue credit for Service or Earnings, is not covered for the Death Benefit, and is not covered for the Survivor Income Benefit.
+The failure to meet the terms of the Call within a one-year period from the date of notice will result in the placement of the participant on Leave of Absence status, the participant does not accrue credit for Service or Earnings, is not covered for the Death Benefit, and is not covered for the Survivor Income Benefit.